Looking for an Acupuncturist? Healthy Matters brings you a comprehensive guide to help you choose and better understand TCM and acupuncture.

 TCM and Acupuncture 101

 Acupuncturists are, simply said, practitioners who are professionally trained to perform acupuncture.
 Acupuncture is a major part of Traditional Chinese Medicine (TCM) and a recognized therapeutic modality approved by the World Health Organization (WHO).
-It aims to reduce pain and relieve physical, mental and emotional illnesses through the internal organs.
-Chinese medicine practitioners are entitled the titles of “registered Chinese medicine practitioner” with one of the streams of practice: “general practice”, “acupuncture” or “bone-setting” put in a bracket at the end of the title.
+It can relieve pain and cure physical, mental, and emotional illnesses through the internal organs.
+In Hong Kong, Chinese medicine practitioners are entitled to the titles of “registered Chinese medicine practitioner” with one of the streams of practice: “general practice”, “acupuncture” or “bone-setting” put in a bracket at the end of the title.

-According to TCM, there are points or locations in the human body linked to energy channels called meridians, which can stimulate the flow of Qi and regulate organ’s functionalities.
-In Western medicine, acupuncture is seen as a method to improve the health and well-being of the nervous system by releasing chemicals from the body to relieve pain.
-Western medical acupuncture is principally used by conventional healthcare practitioners, most commonly in primary care.
+According to Chinese medicine, there are locations in the human body, named acupoints, linked to energy channels, called meridians.
+Acupoints and meridians, together, stimulate the flow of Qi and regulate organs’ functionalities.
+In Western medicine, acupuncture is seen as a method to improve the health and well-being of the nervous system by releasing chemicals inside the body.
+Western medical acupuncture is principally used by conventional healthcare practitioners, most commonly in physiotherapy or primary care.
 It is mainly used to treat musculoskeletal pain, including myofascial trigger point pain.
 It is also effective for postoperative pain and nausea.

-Acupuncture is used for many different purposes for thousands of years, and until now there are still new projects researching the benefits of acupuncture.
+In Asia, acupuncture is used for many different purposes for thousands of years, and until now there are still new projects researching the benefits of acupuncture.
 According to a journal from Scientific Reports, acupuncture can be used to cure Parkinson’s.
-In October 2017, the Baptist University of Hong Kong students found that scalp acupuncture helped autistic children with speech and social interaction with an efficacy rate of 97 per cent.
+In October 2017, the Baptist University of Hong Kong students found that scalp acupuncture helped autistic children with speech and social interaction with an efficacy rate of 97%.
 In February 2018, acupuncture helped Chinese and US researchers pinpoint a new asthma drug.

-There are as much as 7,408 registered Chinese medicine practitioners in Hong Kong, and most of them have a specialty in acupuncture.
-To be registered, acupuncturists must hold a bachelor degree in Chinese Medicine, Acupuncture or other health profession disciplines, and have a minimum training to pass the Licensing Examination conducted by the Chinese Medicine Council of Hong Kong.
+There are as many as 7906 registered Chinese medicine practitioners in Hong Kong.
+To be registered, Chinese medicine practitioners must hold a bachelor’s degree in Chinese Medicine, and pass the Licensing Examination conducted by the Chinese Medicine Council of Hong Kong.

-For instance, it takes 6 years to receive the Bachelor of Chinese Medicine (BChinMed) from HK University.
-Students receive frequent clinical training and spend their first five years on campus studying a full curriculum of Chinese Medicine courses, modern biomedical sciences courses and general education courses.
+For instance, it takes 6 years to get the Bachelor of Chinese Medicine (BChinMed) degree at the University of Hong Kong.
+Students conduct frequent clinical training and spend their first five years completing a full curriculum of Chinese Medicine courses, modern biomedical sciences courses, medicine and surgery courses, as well as general education at the university.
 In the sixth year, students undertake a 40-week clinical clerkship in affiliated teaching hospitals.

-What are the main treatments performed by Acupuncturists?
+What are the main treatment methods by Acupuncturists?

 Registered Chinese medicine practitioners in Hong Kong who are also acupuncturists, can conduct the below common treatments:

-- Needling: Used to heal wounds, rheumatoid arthritis & eczema, modulating non-specific immune reactions (atopic allergies), modulating pain experience for chronic neuropathic pain syndromes; changes to blood coagulation (rheumatoid arthritis, gout & psoriasis), enhancing vasodilatory response, increasing IVF implantation success rates and improving heart microcirculation & blood pressure, and many more.
+- Acupuncture: Used to heal wounds, rheumatoid arthritis & eczema, modulating non-specific immunity (atopic allergies), modulating pain experience for chronic neuropathic pain syndromes; changing blood coagulation (rheumatoid arthritis, gout & psoriasis), enhancing vasodilatory response, increasing IVF implantation success rates, improving heart microcirculation, regulating blood pressure, and many more.

-- Moxibustion: Used to treat musculoskeletal disorders such as bruises, sprains, tendonitis; it has anti-inflammatory actions for arthritis; and immune modulating effects in lupus, airborne allergies, and many more.
+- Moxibustion: Used to treat musculoskeletal disorders such as bruises, sprains, tendonitis; It also offers anti-inflammation for arthritis; immune-modulating effects in lupus, airborne allergies, and many more.

 - GuaSha: Guasha is a technique involving scraping the skin covered with oil, using a smooth-sided object.
-This technique is used to remove stagnation and improve circulation in the superficial region.
+This technique is used to remove stagnation and improve circulation in the superficial area.

-- Acupressure: Used to remove obstructions in the superficial vessels, improve circulation of blood, regulate tissues, and relax muscles.
-Also used to lubricate the joints, reduce swelling, alleviate pain, restore normal joint function including range of motion, treat soft tissue injuries, reduce dislocated joints, enlarges joint spaces, relieves nerve compression, or reduce adhesions.
+- Acupressure: Used to remove obstructions in the superficial vessels, improve blood circulation, regulate soft tissues, and relax muscles.
+Also used to lubricate the joints, reduce swelling, alleviate pain, restore normal joint function, treat soft tissue injuries, revolve dislocated joints, enlarge joint spaces, relieve nerve compression, or reduce adhesions.

-The number of treatments required depends on each person’s condition and response to acupuncture.
-For some, it may take several sessions to feel the benefits of acupuncture, whereas others may feel an immediate pain relief or feeling of relaxation for instance.
-In more serious cases, acupuncture treatment can several weeks, but for more simple cases it can take as little as a couple of sessions.
-While acupuncture is most often used to treat specific conditions, experts suggest that regular visits are important for preventive health as well.
+The number of treatments required depends on individual condition and sensitivity to acupuncture.
+For example, some may take several sessions to notice the benefits of acupuncture, whereas others may experience immediate pain relief.
+In more serious cases, acupuncture treatment can take several weeks, while it can take just a couple of sessions with mild cases.
+While acupuncture is most often applied to treat specific conditions, experts suggest that regular visits are recommended for preventive health as well.